bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 **Optional.** Exclude the specified types when generating with this plugin.

-::: tip Filtering order for 'types' and 'exclude-types' The `types` and `exclude-types` filters can be scoped to inputs, to plugins, or both.
+The `types` and `exclude-types` filters can be scoped to inputs, to plugins, or both.
 In addition, they can be applied to inputs both in `buf.gen.yaml` and as command-line flags.
 Filtering cumulatively restricts the types that are generated, and is applied in this order:

 1. Per input in `buf.gen.yaml`.